 You will find cheaper agencies, but time and time again the old saying is true, "You can have fast, good, or cheap.
 Pick two."
 We have come in behind 'cheap' agencies on more than one occasion and spent a lot of time (and therefore money) cleaning up messy code and unraveling webs of weird dependencies that ultimately cost companies more than if they’d done it right the first time.

-With an investment of this size, do yourself a favor and pick a partner who wants to see you successful, not an agency who wants the cash and your logo on their site.
+With an investment of this size, do yourself a favor and pick a partner who wants to see you successful, not an agency that wants the cash and your logo on their site.

 Here are five questions to ask your dev agency before signing: